jenhuls/flow-css/README.md

 .alert__error { color: red; }
 ```

-##### Avoid uses of `!important` as possible
+##### Avoid uses of `!important` when possible

-The one of the best practices of CSS in a larger codebase is avoid uses of `!imporatnt` as possible.
+One of the best practices of CSS in a larger codebase is avoid uses of `!imporatnt` when possible.

 ##### Adding test/temporary styles

-Put an additional tab indent for a test/temporarily added styles.
+Put an additional tab indent for a test/temporarily added style(s).

 Ex-
 ```